Location of Adventure

 A very important feature of our Greenland adventure is the limited group size, as Arctic environs and their pristine ecosystems are best and most safely experienced with fewer travelers.

 Our Private Leaders

-Airport transfers on Day 1 and final day of the itinerary (and one day prior to start of trip if you have booked the Centrum Hotel), helicopter flight between Kulusuk and Tasiilaq, accommodations, including exclusive occupancy of Natural Habitat's Base Camp Greenland, meals from lunch on Day 1 to breakfast on the final day, purified drinking water throughout the trip, soft drinks at meals and alcoholic beverages at dinner while at camp, services of NHA professional Expedition Leader(s), boat and camp crews, all boat transportation and excursions, optional sea kayaking and hiking excursions, gear including survival suits for Zodiac excursions, waterproof overshoes, kayaking gloves and booties, mosquito head nets and dry bags, all kayaking equipment, most gratuities, all permits, entrance fees and taxes.
+Airport transfers on or before Day 1 (if you are staying at the Centrum Hotel) and final day of the itinerary, helicopter flight between Kulusuk and Tasiilaq, accommodations, including exclusive occupancy of Natural Habitat's Base Camp Greenland, meals from lunch on Day 1 to breakfast on the final day, purified drinking water throughout the trip, soft drinks at meals and alcoholic beverages at dinner while at camp, services of NHA professional Expedition Leader(s), boat and camp crews, all boat transportation and excursions, optional sea kayaking and hiking excursions, gear including survival suits for Zodiac excursions, waterproof overshoes, kayaking gloves and booties, mosquito head nets and dry bags, all kayaking equipment, most gratuities, all permits, entrance fees and taxes.

 Round-trip transportation to and from the start and end points of the trip (Keflavik, Iceland), early arrival airport transfers (other than those described above), late departure airport transfers, round-trip air between Reykjavik and Kulusuk, alcoholic beverages (other than those mentioned above), optional activities, items of a personal nature (phone calls, laundry, Internet, etc.), some gratuities, airline baggage fees, required medical evacuation insurance and optional travel insurance.